wcmoody/cvblog/_posts/2016-12-30-holiday-hack-challenge-writeup.markdown

 ![WarGames Blooper](/assets/images/holidayhack2016/wargames_blooper.png)

 The problem with this shot is that its a blooper.
 When David Lightman (Broderick) first enters the response to the account removal question, he correctly spells mistakes but above, you see it is missing the e and period.
 Very ironic that the **mistake** was on *mistake*.
-I would not have put it past the folks at Counter Hack to either only except this response or at least acknowledge it with another Easter Egg.
+I would not have put it past the folks at CounterHack to either only except this response or at least acknowledge it with another Easter Egg.

 The terminal door is the one on the train in the east wing of the workshop.
 This is the same location where Shinny Upatree gave us the hint about using JadX on the APK file.